MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - Mitigate Log Analytics query limits by aggregating queries into a single or small number of queries, such as by using the KQL 'union' operator, and set an appropriate refresh rate on the dashboard.
   - An appropriate maximum refresh rate will depend on the number and complexity of dashboard queries; analysis of implemented queries is required.

-- If the concurrent query limit of log analytics is being reached, consider optimizing the retrieval pattern by (temporarily) storing the data required for the dashboard in a high performance datastore such as Azure SQL.
+- If the concurrent query limit of Log Analytics is being reached, consider optimizing the retrieval pattern by (temporarily) storing the data required for the dashboard in a high performance datastore such as Azure SQL.

 ## Automated incident response